-A Waterfall Chart is a visual tool that shows how a starting value changes step by step through increases and decreases to reach a final value.
-A waterfall chart helps you visualize the cumulative effect of each change one at a time, similar to stacking blocks one on top of another, which shows the simple impact of each change in order.
+A Waterfall Chart is a visual and Power BI chart type tool that shows how a starting value changes step by step through increases and decreases to reach a final value.
+Power BI Waterfall Chart helps you visualize the cumulative effect of each change one at a time, similar to stacking blocks one on top of another, which shows the simple impact of each change in order.
 It is useful for visualizing changes in a metric, such as sales, profit, or expenses, hierarchically over time or categories.
 In this blog, you will learn the definition of Waterfall charts, how and when to use them, their benefits, and a step-by-step procedure for creating Waterfall charts in Power BI.

 Table of Contents: